briandrum/codes.forchagrin.com/_chapters/chapter-1503-local-provisions.md

 ## 1503.99   Penalty

-(Editor’s note: See Section 1501.99 for general Code penalty if no specific penalty is provided.)
+(Editor's note: See Section 1501.99 for general Code penalty if no specific penalty is provided.)
 (Ord.
 1975-970.
 Passed 4-15-75.)